 We sell vintage watches, old coins, estate jewelry and

 clocks at live auction twice per year.
 Here is a little

 history of how we got started:

-In 1945: George Jones, Sr (George Jones' dad) was the Manager, and eventual owner, of a 200 acre Dairy farm in Goffstown, NH.
+In 1945: George F. Jones was the Manager, and eventual owner, of a 200 acre Dairy farm in Goffstown, NH.
 He sees the potential for dealing in Antiques when he allowed his customers to pay their milk bills with items found around the house and barn.
-He guides his son, George Jones, Jr as he develops an uncanny ability to deal in the Antiques market.
+He guides his son, George E. Jones, as he develops an uncanny ability to deal in the Antiques market.

-In 1983: George Jones, Jr and Patty Horan get married.
+In 1983: George E. Jones and Patty Horan get married.
 Patty quits her teaching job, gets her Auctioneer's license, and the Jones & Horan Auction Team is formed.
 The new auction house enjoys immediate success based upon the established honest reputation of the Jones family, and their contacts within the farming community.

-In 1987: Marc Bourque, owner of Super-Systems, joins the Team as a computer consultant.
-He develops a clerking system for Jones and Horan that is reproduced and sold all over the country.
-He guides us as we launch one of New England's first websites onto the fledgling World Wide Web.
+In 1987: Marc Bourque joins the Team as a computer consultant.
+He develops an auction clerking system for Jones and Horan that is reproduced and sold all over the country.
+Marc guides Jones and Horan as we launch one of New England's first websites onto the fledgling World Wide Web.

 Team as Property Developer, and restores an old barn into a comfortable,

 efficient office.
 Nowadays, he heads Inventory Control and is a well-loved

 consultant on Old Coins and just about everything else!